 2. Turn the handle counter clock wise one turn to increase pressure.
 To reduce the pressure, when installing a new gasket for example, turn clock wise.

 3. Re-install the split pin (A) with a small hammer.

-5.1.4 REPLACING THE DOOR GASKET
+5.1.4 Door alignment